paulxiep/portfolio/portfolio-rag-chat/docs/executive_summary.md

 ## What It Is

 A RAG (Retrieval-Augmented Generation) chatbot that answers questions about code repositories.
-Parses Rust, Python, and TypeScript codebases with tree-sitter, extracts docstrings, generates embeddings with FastEmbed, stores in LanceDB, and responds via Google Gemini.
+Parses Rust, Python, and TypeScript codebases with tree-sitter, extracts docstrings and call graphs, generates embeddings with FastEmbed, stores in LanceDB, and responds via Google Gemini.
+Intent classification routes queries to optimized retrieval strategies, and retrieval traces surface all sources with relevance scores.

 ## Why It Matters